aaaarruuu/YatraVerse/README.md

 # 🧪 RAG Development Strategy

-We will first build RAG **without LangChain**.
+We will first build RAG **without LangChain**, for learning purposes.

-This is important for learning.

 Implement manually: